abdulmoizbhatti/ENSF380Final/README.md

 user: root
 password: MoizBhatti.123

 Need to run this program through command line.
-Right click app and go to Run as: Run Configurations.
+Right click Main2 in src -> ca.ucalgary.edu.ensf380 and go to Run as: Run Configurations.
 The arguments will be: City (for which you want weather from), News (keyword you want to look up), TrainNumber (number out of the 12 trains you wanna track)